 If we will have the wisdom to survive/to stand like slow growing trees/on a ruined place, renewing, enriching it/then a long time after we are dead/the lives our lives prepare/will live here.

-It is easy to feel overwhelmed by the shear scope of our environmental predicament.
+It is easy to feel overwhelmed by the shear scope of our environmental crisis.
 It seems that daily I am bombarded by more and more bad news: oil pipelines are bursting, the arctic is melting, oceans are rising, storms are getting stronger.
 Despite the magnitude of these issues, I still feel called to do what I can to improve our situation.

 But, where does one start?